On the unsteady dynamics of partially shrouded compressible jets: Abstract

 \section{Abstract}

-We experimentally investigate a partially shrouded sonic jet exiting from a planar nozzle with a solid wall on one side at two different nozzle pressure ratio ($\zeta=4$ and $5$).
-We experimentally show for the first time that the inherent jet unsteadiness from the shock-induced flow separation on the wall and the emitted noise in the far-field is strongly coupled.
+We experimentally investigate a partially shrouded sonic jet (a sonic free-jet shielded by a solid wall-extension on one side) exiting from a planar nozzle at two different nozzle pressure ratio ($\zeta=4$ and $5$).
+We experimentally show that the inherent jet unsteadiness from the shock-induced flow separation on the wall and the emitted noise in the far-field is strongly coupled through a series of experiments like high-speed schlieren, wall-static pressure, unsteady pressure spectra, and microphone measurements.
 The partially shrouded jet's lateral free expansion is also identified to be complicated, three-dimensional, and the produced noise is directional.
 The emitted acoustic pulses from the flapping-jet, the radiated noise from the shock-induced separation on the wall, and the shock-shear layer interaction on the other side of the wall are responsible for the generated acoustic disturbances.
 The non-uniform aeroacoustic forcing on the top and bottom portion of the partially wall-bounded jet shear layer leads to a self-sustained jet oscillation and a discrete sound emission.
+The vital features are identified through the proper orthogonal decomposition of high-speed schlieren images and supplemented by other measurements.

 \keywords{compressible jet, aeroacoustics, separated flows}